 Ongoing pro bono efforts

-Cooley’s commitment to pro bono work directed at expanding access to justice runs deep and strong.
-Our litigation docket includes cases challenging police misconduct and protecting voting rights, as well as a case headed to trial against the organizers of the deadly white supremacist rally in Charlottesville.
+Cooley’s commitment to pro bono work directed at expanding access to justice runs deep and strong, and includes cases challenging police misconduct and protecting voting rights, among other important issues affecting access to justice.

 In the wake of the increased focus and discourse on racial justice in 2020, we expanded our commitment to defending civil rights and addressing systemic injustices and began new partnerships to counter police misconduct and excessive force.
 Civil rights and racial justice work jumped up to become our largest area of pro bono practice that year.